Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-Situations in which early discarding plays a role can be further classified into horizontal and vertical scenarios (and a mixture of the two): \begin{enumerate} \item \emph{Horizontal Model Selection.} Horizontal model selection implies that a \emph{finite} set of learning algorithms among one is to be selected has been fixed, and now empirical learning curves are grown iteratively for the whole set or shrinking subsets of it.
+Early discarding is more aggressive than early stopping because it does not need to wait until the learning curve converges.
+On the contrary, one tries to avoid reaching convergence since this is considered a waste of resources in the case that the learner performs sub-optimal.
+In an extreme case and depending on available knowledge about learners (cf. Sec.~\ref{sec:taxonomy:resources}), one could only use a single point of an empirical learning curve to discard a candidate.

-A line of research that looks at horizontal decision making is that around successive halving~\cite{vandenbosch2004wrappedprogressivesampling,jamieson2016nonstochasticbestarm}.
-However, these approaches don't look at learning curves but only at the last anchor point under consideration.
+Situations in which early discarding plays a role can be further classified into horizontal and vertical scenarios (and a mixture of the two): \begin{enumerate} \item \emph{Horizontal Model Selection.} Horizontal model selection implies an apriori fixed \emph{finite} set of learning algorithms, from which one has to be selected.
+Empirical learning curves are grown iteratively for the whole set or shrinking subsets of it.
+Successive halving and related works are a prominent example of horizontal decision making~\citep{vandenbosch2004wrappedprogressivesampling,jamieson2016nonstochasticbestarm}.
+However, these approaches only consider the last anchor point (rather than the complete learning curve).

-\item \emph{Vertical Model Selection.} Vertical means that the set of learners is generally not limited to a finite set and the set of \emph{evaluated} learner candidates evolves over time.
+\item \emph{Vertical Model Selection.} Vertical means that the set of learners is generally not limited to a finite set, and the set of \emph{evaluated} learner candidates evolves over time (i.e., not fixed apriori).
 Learners are evaluated one \emph{after} another.
-Each learner is evaluated in an iterative fashion to grow a learning curve to allow for early discarding.
-Examples are the early discarding routine for deep networks in~\cite{domhan2015speedingup} or, more generally, for learning-curve based cross-validation~\cite{mohr2021fast,mohr2021towards}.
+Each learner is evaluated in an iterative fashion to grow a learning curve and allow for early discarding.
+Examples are the early discarding routine for deep networks by \citet{domhan2015speedingup} or, more generally, for learning curve cross-validation~\citep{mohr2023fast,mohr2021towards}.

-\item \emph{Diagonal Model Selection.} This case is similar to the vertical decision-making situation with the difference that one does allow to \emph{continue} the evaluation of a candidate at a later point of time.
+\item \emph{Diagonal Model Selection.} This case is similar to the vertical decision-making situation with the difference that one does allow to \emph{continue} the evaluation of a candidate at a later point.
 Hence, candidates are not evaluated one after another, but the evaluation of different candidates can be interleaved.
-Examples are Bayesian optimization-based approaches to pause and continue evaluations of (not necessarily iterative) learners~\cite{swersky2014freezethawbo,klein2017fabolas}.
-If learners are not iterative, then they are trained from scratch again up to an increased budget.
+Examples are Bayesian optimisation-based approaches to pause and continue evaluations of (not necessarily iterative) learners~\citep{swersky2014freezethawbo,klein2017fabolas}.
+Non-iterative learners must be trained from scratch with the increased budget.